martinsolent/bdats/docs/KSB.md

 The primary role of a data analyst is to collect, organise and study data to provide new business insight.
 They are responsible for providing up-to-date, accurate and relevant data analysis for the organisation.
 They are typically involved with managing, cleansing, abstracting and aggregating data across the network infrastructure.
 They have a good understanding of data structures, software development procedures and the range of analytical tools used to undertake a wide range of standard and custom analytical studies, providing data solutions to a range of business issues.
 They document and report the results of data analysis activities making recommendations to improve business performance.
 They need a broad grounding in technology solutions to be effective in their role.

-Skills
+**Skills**

-Be able to:
+**Be able to:**

 - Import, cleanse,     transform, and validate data with the purpose of understanding or making     conclusions from the data for business decision making purposes.
 - Present data visualisation     using charts, graphs, tables, and more sophisticated visualisation tools.
 - Perform routine     statistical analyses and ad-hoc queries.
 - Use a range of analytical     techniques such as data mining, time series forecasting and modelling     techniques to identify and predict trends and patterns in data.
 - Report on conclusions     gained from analysing data using a range of statistical software tools
+- Summarise and present results to a range of stakeholders making recommendations.

+**Technical Knowledge**

+**Knows and understands:**

+* The quality issues that can arise with data and how to avoid and/or resolve these.
+* The processes involved in carrying out data analysis projects.
-- How to use and apply     industry standard tools and methods for data analysis.
+* How to use and apply industry standard tools and methods for data analysis.
-- The range of data     protection and legal issues.
+* The range of data protection and legal issues.
-- The fundamentals of data     structures, database system design, implementation and maintenance.
+* The fundamentals of data structures, database system design, implementation and maintenance.
-- The organisation's data     architecture.
+* The organisation's data architecture.

 ### Network Engineer